 Making Ideas Work in the Midst of Research aims to highlight the importance of creativity and innovation in early research contexts – in this case coming up with ideas, highlighting and spotlighting opportunities & resources available and how to make purposeful ideas work at key stages in a postdoctoral career, EVEN PAVING YOUR WAY OR INITIATING ACTION WHILST STUDYING FOR A DOCTORATE!

 Speaker presentations will also help to demystify exactly which enterprising skills are essential AND how these skills can be of immediate benefit and/or use in the longer term whether researchers stay on in academia or not.

 Lunch will be provided – please indicate any dietary preferences when you book!

-Process: A Siesta Seminar Session 11.30-2.30 with early lunch and networking 11.30-12 noon.
-Presentations from practitioner speakers/researchers who have made ideas work in a variety of different career and professional development contexts commence 12-2pm.
-Event draws to a close with late lunch and networking 2-2.30pm.
+Process: A Siesta Seminar Session 11.30-2.30 with lunch and networking.
+You can expect to hear from practitioner speakers/researchers who have made ideas work in a variety of different career and professional development contexts.

 The following table shows a summary of what is needed to participate in the course.

 If you feel you will experience any difficulties participating, please let us know via the ‘special requirements’ tab, providing as much information as possible.
 The special requirements tab can be completed when you book your place.
 Alternatively, you can contact us directly at email@example.com.

 Access seminar room on campus (or) access computer room on campus